jamesplease/react-state-context/README.md

 import TodoContext from './contexts/todo';

 export function App() {
-  // First, you must set up the Provider somewhere high in our Component tree. return (
+  // To begin, you must render the Provider somewhere high up in the Component tree. return (
     <TodoContext.Provider>
       <SomeComponent/>